Live Updates arrow

 7. Options Development and Appraisal

-Our approach to Options Development and Appraisal (ODA) is explained in a technical summary.
+Our approach to Options Development and Appraisal (ODA) is explained in the technical summary.

 We commenced the ODA process at the river basin catchment (RBC) scale (level 2 planning).
 This enabled us to look across all the wastewater systems in the river basin and consider generic options that could work at the catchment scale, as well as those specific to a wastewater system.

 The options appraisal involved evaluating each of the options in two stages.
-Firstly, to screen out unviable options to leave a set of ‘constrained’ options.
-Then, a second stage reduces the list further to leave only potentially ‘feasible’ options (see the Options Development and Appraisal technical summary for full details of this process).
+Firstly, to screen out unviable options to leave a set of ‘constrained’ options, and then a second stage to reduce the list further to leave only potentially ‘feasible’ options (see the Options Development and Appraisal technical summary for full details of this process).
 The process for evaluating the benefits and how we've taken the environment into account is set out in our Strategic Environmental Assessment (SEA) Scoping Report and the SEA Progress Report.

 Only feasible options with positive benefits proceeded to the costing stage.
 This resulted in the selection of the preferred options and confirmed whether each was ‘least cost’ or provided ‘best value’.

-The feasible options column in the table below shows how we applied the process within each wastewater system.
-Beginning with the generic options through the appraisal stages, the table shows the point at which some options were rejected and why.
+The documents in the links below show the feasible options and how we applied the process within each wastewater system.
+Beginning with the generic options through the appraisal stages, the tables show the point at which some options were rejected and why.
 If an option wasn't rejected, it was costed and became either the final best value or the least cost preferred option (see ODA technical summary for details of this process).

 Please check the DWMP glossary for any unexplained acronyms.

 The options and investment needs are not committed funding but an identification of the needs for funding.
-We'll include these options in our future business plans as part of the Ofwat periodic review of water company funding to secure the investment needed to implement these options.
+We'll include these options in our future business plans as part of the Ofwat periodic review of water company funding to secure the investment needed to implement them.

 8. Programme Appraisal